 The late Daniel Zamudio

-One of the four men found guilty of the horrific torture and murder of a young gay man in Chile has been sentenced to life in prison.
+A Chilean court has found four men guilty of the horrific torture and murder of a young gay man that generated international headlines.

-The brutal attack on Zamudio led to Chile finally passing a long in the works hate crime bill that punishes offenders more harshly in cases in which victims are targeted because of their sexual orientation, race, gender, religion or nationality.
+The brutal attack on Zamudio led to Chile finally passing a long in the works hate crime bill that will punish offenders more harshly in cases in which victims are targeted because of their sexual orientation, race, gender, religion or nationality.

 The four killers are due to be sentenced later this month.